Gustavo-Bratfisch/data_science/Bank_Churn/README.md

 **Step 06.
 Feature Selection:** Select the best features for the model (using Boruta and Random Forest for it).

 **Step 07.
-Machine Learning Modelling:** Test differents models, to find those have the best metrics.
+Machine Learning Modelling:** Test differents models, to find those have the best metrics (in this case Recall to have less false negative).
+For this problem we are going to use the probability for the client be in churn.

 **Step 08.
 Hyperparameter Fine Tunning:** After get the best model, we tunning the parameters to give an best metrics

 **Step 09.
 Convert Model Performance to Business Values:** In this part, we give back the financial return and the clients who will receive cupom discount.
+We are going to order for the higher probability to churn and give a cupom of discount.

 # 4. Top 3 Data Insights